ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-   Wait, that second curl command did not work! let's fix that in the next step.
+   Wait, that second curl command did not work!
+Fix it in the next step.
 Remember these curl commands, you will use them again shortly.

 ## Create {{site.data.keyword.tg_short}}
 {: #vpc-tg-dns-iam-transit_gateway}